strongly-ai/strongly/README.md

 ### Fetching Models

-To fetch all models from the Strongly API:
+To fetch models available to account from the Strongly API:

 ```python
 from py_strongly import APIClient